Digital speaker

-Digital speakers or Digital Sound Reconstruction (DSR) system are a form of loudspeaker technology.
+Digital speakers or digital sound reconstruction (DSR) systems are a form of loudspeaker technology.
 Not to be confused with modern digital formats and processing, they are yet to be developed as a mature technology, having been experimented with extensively by Bell Labs as far back as the 1920s, but not realized as commercial products.

 Principle of operation

 The least significant bit drives a tiny speaker driver, of whatever physical design is chosen; a value of "1" causes this driver to be driven full amplitude, a value of "0" causes it to be off.
 This allows for high efficiency in the amplifier, which at any time is either passing zero current, or required to drop the output voltage by zero volts, therefore in a theoretical ideal amplifier dissipating no power as heat at any time.
 The next least significant bit drives a speaker of twice the area (most often, but not necessarily, a ring around the previous driver), again to either full amplitude, or off.
 The next least significant bit drives a speaker of twice this area, and so on.

 Other approaches are possible.
 For example, instead of doubling the area of the next most significant diaphragm segment, it could simply be driven so it stroked twice as far.
 The digital principle of operation and attendant amplifier efficiency benefits would remain.

 With the advent of smaller transducer size using manufacture process such as CMOS-MEMS.
-A more practical approach is to construct an array of speakers, known as Digital Loudspeaker Array (DLA) or Digital Transducer Array (DTA).
+A more practical approach is to construct an array of speakers, known as digital loudspeaker array (DLA) or digital transducer array (DTA).
 The least significant bit will be represented by a single transducer, and the amount will double for the next least significant bit.
 A n-bits speaker arrays will consist of 2n-1 transducers, and the mth bits of said arrays will contain 2m-1 transducers.
 The entire array basically function as a thermometer-coded DAC that can decode PCM signal of same number of bits as the array into sound wave.
 Bit grouping or PWM encoding are potential ways to decode 1-bit delta-sigma modulated signal such as DSD.

 Problems

-Although digital speakers can function, there are various problems with this design which make it impractical for any normal uses at present.
+Although digital speakers can function, there are various problems with this design that make it impractical for any normal uses at present.

 Size

-For the number of bits required for high quality sound reproduction, the size of the system becomes impractically large.
-For example, for a 16-bit system with the same bit depth as the 16-bit audio CD standard, starting with a 0.5 cm² driver for the least significant bit would require a total area for the driver array of 32,000 cm², or over 34 square feet (3.2 m²).
+For the number of bits required for high-quality sound reproduction, the size of the system becomes impractically large.
+For example, for a 16-bit system with the same bit depth as the 16-bit audio CD standard, starting with a 0.5 cm2 driver for the least significant bit would require a total area for the driver array of 32,000 cm2, or over 34 square feet (3.2 m2).